• Skip to primary navigation

 Some ingredients to simmer with caramelized fish

-The Vietnamese translation for caramelized salmon is “ca hoi kho“.
-We traditionally use fish steaks to cook the dish.
-I love to use salmon steaks for this recipe.
-However, if you can’t find them, it should be okay to use salmon fillet.
+Traditionally, fish steaks are used in caramelized fish and I love to use salmon steaks for this recipe.
+However, if you cannot find them, it should be okay to use salmon fillets.
 Just don’t slice them too thin/small.

 • preparing the caramel sauce,